 Every student who is interested in Food Science Technology has to check out University of Minnesota - Twin Cities.
 Based in Minneapolis, Minnesota, this university is optimum for young people who thrive in an urban setting.

 UMN Twin Cities' reasonable net price is quite irresistible to students who need to avoid too much debt.
-Graduates from the industrial engineering at University of Minnesota - Twin Cities make top salaries compared to the average.
+Around 92.0% of students send ACT scores, with the standard score in the 28 range.
 Want to learn more about University of Minnesota - Twin Cities' campus?
 Take a virtual tour.

 Iowa State University is a good choice for students pursuing a Food Science Technology degree.
 Students who graduate from the food science tech program earn about $43,456 in their early career salary and $76,293 in their mid-career salary.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 You may want to invest in an ACT prep course prior to taking the test since the typical ACT score is 25.
-If you're considering online degree options you should consider liberal arts, the most popular online program at this school.
+If you're considering Iowa State, better hit the books.
+The typical SAT score of applicants is 1,110.
 Want to know more about Iowa State University's campus?
 Have a virtual tour.

 Kansas State University is a wonderful decision for students pursuing a Food Science Technology degree.
 Prefer a sizable student body?
 This school has over 20,000 students on campus.